indiesoftby/defold-liveupdate-reszip/README.md

 ### 3. Build your project

-Use the `Zip` mode for Live Update and publish the Live Update content through `Project / Bundle...` or using `bob.jar` (the arg is `--liveupdate yes`).
+Open `Project / Live Update Settings` and enable the `Zip` mode for Live Update.
+Publish the Live Update content through `Project / Bundle...` or by using Bob the builder `bob.jar` (the most important arg is `--liveupdate yes`).
 Move the resulting .zip file with resources into your production build folder.

 > [!IMPORTANT]
 > The included Bash script (`example_build_script.sh`) shows you how to automatically build your game for the web and move the `resources.zip` file to the build result folder.

+### 4. Summary

+- Put the content that will be downloaded later into the collection proxy.
+- Exclude this collection proxy so that Defold will put it in the Live Update zip archive with resources.
+- For every unique version of the project, set a unique name for the resource file.
+ResZip uses resources filename to check if the current version of resources is compatible with what the player already has.
+This is important for updating your game between versions!
+- Use simple-to-use ResZip API to download and mount the resource file.

 ## Tips